- About us

 7. Setting up Targets

 - Please do not climb the backstops.
-On the Main range use the track on the right hand side when going forward to place targets.
+On the Main Range use the track on the left hand side when going forward to place targets.

 - Target frames are to be placed close against backstops